 The Seattle Aquarium is almost entirely indoors, but still has lots of natural light in some exhibits.
 Spending a day watching jellyfish, otters, sea lions and more enjoy the water while you stay dry is not a bad way to while away a rainy day.

 Woodland Park Zoo has both indoor and outdoor areas, so it’s not a bad rainy day destination.
-Bonus—the zoo often offers discounts on rainy days, which might just help make wearing that raincoat a little more appealing.
+Bonus: the zoo often offers discounts on rainy days, which might just help make wearing that raincoat a little more appealing.
 Check the website to see if the rainy day discount is on.
-Discounts will get you 50% off zoo admission for up to four people.
+Discounts will get you 50 percent off zoo admission for up to four people.

 At the heart of Volunteer Park, Volunteer Park Conservatory is a glasshouse filled with botanical life from around the world.
 Explore cactus, fern, seasonal plants, and ponds, and do it all with outdoor light streaming in.
 This may be the closest to being outside while being inside you can get in Seattle.

-You could go to a gym, but if a gym doesn’t float your boat, Seattle has a few rock climbing gyms where you can go and buy a day pass instead of signing up for a membership.
-Stone Gardens, Seattle Bouldering Project and Vertical World all offer day rates as well as regular memberships.
+You could go to a gym, but if a gym doesn’t float your boat, Seattle has a few rock climbing gyms where you can buy a day pass instead of signing up for a membership.
+Stone Gardens, Seattle Bouldering Project, and Vertical World all offer day rates as well as regular memberships.

 Theo Chocolate is a Seattle staple—fair trade and organic chocolate that comes in all kinds of unique flavors.
 You can visit the onsite shop for free and try a bit of just about anything Theo sells, but taking a tour of the factory is fun for chocolate fans of all ages.
 Plus, there’s chocolate tasting on the tour!